otondin/tca-feature-selection/README.md

 # tca-feature-selection
-A Single and Multi Selections Feature written using The Composable Architecture
+A Single Item Selection and Multi Items Selection Feature written using The Composable Architecture

 ## Examples: